 Inspiring workplaces are places where people feel motivated to perform at their best potential and to contribute their ideas for the betterment of the organization.
 Inspiring leaders understand that there are no motivational shortcuts.
 Pep talks, team building activities and salary perks all have their place, but creating a highly motivated workforce is not the result of a one, ten or even twenty times a year event.

-For the rest of the summer, we will feature Respect Tips inspired by the Why Respect Matters section of the recently released Respect Effect by Paul Meshanko.
+The following is part of our series of featured Respect Tips inspired by the Why Respect Matters section of the recently released Respect Effect by Paul Meshanko.
 As the old saying goes, "praise pays."
 And what's better than private praise is giving public recognition for a job well done.
 Oh, and I am not talking [...]

 Yesterday, over on Twitter, I tweeted a link to this poster on 10 Free Ways to Reward Your Employees.
 Now, I realize that rewards and recognition is a hot topic.
 There are too many organizations that are doing it wrong and simply not enough organizations that get it right.
 But, I was not prepared for [...]